opDPSSTeam/Implementation/README.md

-# Implementation of our DPSS protocol
+# Implementation of Optimistic DPSS protocol

-This repo is for the anonymous review of paper `Optimistic Asynchronous Dynamic-committee Proactive Secret Sharing`.
+This repository contains the implementation accompanying our IEEE Symposium on Security and Privacy (S&P) 2026 paper:

+> **Optimistic Asynchronous Dynamic-Committee Proactive Secret Sharing**

 ## Environment